GeniusVentures/GeniusWallet/assets/json/tokens/super_genius_readme.txt

 1. On Genius token only add a bridge button,

+// Need SDK changes to get balances.. need lists / icons for these from Ken
 2. populate children tokens as well...
 3. if rpc URL is empty call the sdk.

 change the network...